← All Articles & Guides

 What Is County Lines?

-"County lines" refers to criminal networks — often based in large cities — that use a dedicated mobile phone "line" to sell drugs across county borders into smaller towns and rural areas.
+"County lines" refers to criminal networks — often based in large cities — that use a dedicated mobile phone "line" to sell drugs into smaller towns, coastal areas, and rural communities — often, but not always, across county borders.
 Because adults in these networks face serious criminal risk, they systematically recruit and exploit children to transport and sell drugs for them.
 This is child criminal exploitation (CCE) — a form of abuse that is illegal regardless of whether the child appears willing.

 How Children Are Recruited